aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/cross-document-editing/_index.md

 ---
-title: "Create XPS Document – Cross-Document Editing with Aspose.Page"
+title: "How to Create an XPS Document Using Aspose.Page – Cross-Document Editing"
 linktitle: Cross-Document Editing
 second_title: Aspose.Page .NET API
-description: "Learn how to create XPS document with Aspose.Page for .NET, add glyph clones, edit glyph color, and manipulate pages efficiently."
+description: "Learn how to efficiently create an XPS document using Aspose.Page for .NET, add glyph clones, edit glyph color, and manipulate pages."
 weight: 22
 url: /net/cross-document-editing/
 date: 2026-06-04